 As it’s imperative for businesses to keep projects on track, on time, and under budget in spite of limited resources and real-world problems, a project management professional is an essential asset of any staff.

-Earning your Project Management Undergraduate Degree from CSU-Global will teach you crucial project management skills, and give you the tools to prove your abilities.
+Earning your Project Management Undergraduate Degree Online from CSU-Global will teach you crucial project management skills, and give you the tools to prove your abilities.

-In your online Project Management courses, you’ll learn the tools and techniques of effective project management, including leadership skills, planning and organizational tools, scheduling, procurement, contracts, risk management, and Total Quality Management.
+In your coursework for your online degree in project management, you’ll learn the tools and techniques of effective project management, including leadership skills, planning and organizational tools, scheduling, procurement, contracts, risk management, and Total Quality Management.

-The Bachelor of Science in Project Management degree provides students with the opportunity to analyze and apply theories and concepts associated with organizations where resources are limited and time is critical.
-Learners will focus on contracts, asset procurement, risk, project control, monitoring, and earned value methods in addition to examining the costs and benefits of total quality management.
+The B.S. in Project Management provides students with the opportunity to analyze and apply theories and concepts associated with temporary endeavors undertaken to create a unique product, service, or result.
+Learners will focus on contracts, asset procurement, risk, project planning, scheduling, monitoring, control, and earned value methods in addition to examining the costs and benefits of total quality management.
 Students will also learn to apply the soft skills associated with leadership, communication, and team building as they relate to the project management knowledge areas.

 View our learning outcomes assessment data.

-The Bachelor of Science in Project Management program prepares students for success as project management practitioners within our 21st century’s global, technology-rich, and multicultural economy.
+The Bachelor of Science in Project Management online degree program prepares students for success as project management practitioners within our 21st century’s global, technology-rich, and multicultural economy.
 This academically accredited and rigorous learning experience is facilitated in an internet-based, technology-enabled, yet personally-interactive environment.
 Students develop relevant competencies based on the practical application of accepted project management best practices, which prepares them for professional project management leadership.
 Students are empowered to apply knowledge of the project management discipline to initiate, plan, execute, monitor and control, and close complex projects.

 CSU-Global is committed to ensuring that our students remain knowledgeable and competitive in the project management profession.
 In doing so, we've aligned our programs with the Project Management Institute’s Body of Knowledge.

 Our course curriculum helps students better prepare for the Project Management Professional (PMP) certificate exam as a way to showcase their skills and knowledge on top of, or in place of, experience in the field.